Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/capstone_challenge.md

 **Pathway:** *Jr Penetration Tester* | **Section:** *Metasploit and Exploitation* | **Room:** *Metasploit: Payload Generation* | **Task:** *Capstone Challenge*

-## About TryHackMe

-This write-up was made possible by the hard work of the TryHackMe team and the wider cyber security community, who continue to create practical and engaging learning environments for aspiring security professionals.

-[TryHackMe](http://www.tryhackme.com) is an online cyber security training platform that provides hands-on labs covering penetration testing, networking, web application security, privilege escalation and defensive security.
-Its rooms allow learners to develop practical technical skills within controlled and authorised environments.

 Click [here](https://tryhackme.com/room/metasploitpayloadgeneration) to go to this room now!

 > **Spoiler warning:** This write-up contains the full exploitation chain; however, the final NTLM hash and flag value are not shown.